arve0/master/thesis_web.md

         previous = region
 ```

-The whole process of segmentation was done interactive as part of the python
+The whole process of segmentation was done interactive as part of the Python
 package *leicaautomator*, where settings can be adjusted to improve
 segmentation and regions can be moved, deleted or added with mouse clicks.
 The
 interface is shown in [@fig:leicaautomator].